ABDIRAHMAN-I/smartgridflow/README.md

 # ⚡ SmartGridFlow: A Cloud-Native Real-Time Smart-Meter Data Pipeline

-**SmartGridFlow** is a cloud-native, real-time data pipeline that simulates and processes energy-usage data from smart meters — mirroring production-grade systems used by energy and infrastructure providers such as **Smart DCC**.
+**SmartGridFlow** is a cloud-native, real-time data pipeline that simulates and processes energy-usage data from smart meters — mirroring production-grade systems used by energy and infrastructure providers.
 It showcases real-time streaming with **Kafka**, Python-based processing, and persistent storage in **PostgreSQL**, all orchestrated via **Kubernetes** and **Terraform**.

 ---